pierre-rouleau/pel/README.rst

   - No Emacs Lisp coding required — all PEL and Emacs features, package activation, and configuration are driven entirely by Emacs' built-in customization UI.
-  - Allow independent configuration of terminal-based and GUI-based Emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode.
+  - Allows independent configuration of terminal-based and GUI-based Emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode.
   - This makes it trivial to maintain various specialized workspace setups.